Risingfeanyx/Openstax-Browser/README.md

 <h2>
-Tasker <a href="https://github.com/Risingfeanyx/Openstax-Browser/raw/master/OpenStax_Downloader.8.apk" target="_blank">APK</a> in the works
+Tasker <a href="https://github.com/Risingfeanyx/Openstax-Browser/raw/master/OpenStax_Downloader.8.apk" target="_blank">APK</a> in the works, up to Astrology
 </h2>